netresearch/dhl-module-rates-express/doc/src/SetupDoc/install.rst

 ::

-    composer require TODO REPO-NAME/PACKAGE-NAME
+    composer require dhl/module-rates-express
     composer update

-* These steps are also explained in the official Magento® guide for Composer installations: https://devdocs.magento.com/guides/v2.2/comp-mgr/install-extensions.html
+* **Hint**: These steps are also explained in the Magento® guide for installing extensions: https://devdocs.magento.com/guides/v2.2/comp-mgr/install-extensions.html
 * Check if any errors occurred at this point, and resolve them.
 See the Composer documentation: https://getcomposer.org/doc/articles/troubleshooting.md